New results for the random nearest neighbor tree: Preliminaries and key concepts

 \subsection{Palm theory}

 Palm theory is one of the main tools for studying Poisson Point Processes.
 The \emph{Palm distribution} of a stationary point process $\mathcal N$ can be interpreted as the conditional distribution given that $0\in \mathcal N$.
-It is well known that a stationary point process is Poisson if and only if its Palm distribution is the distribution of the original process with an extra point added at the origin (see for example Chapter 9 of~\cite{Last}).
-We only use the following fact:
+It is well-known that a stationary point process is Poisson if and only if its Palm distribution is the distribution of the original process with an extra point added at the origin (see for example Chapter 9 of~\cite{Last}).
+While the above fact has some deep consequences, we only use one simple corollary: